-Other outdoor recreational facilities include athletic fields for baseball and softball, a lacrosse and soccer stadium, sand volleyball courts, and an eighteen hole disc golf course.
+Other outdoor recreational facilities include athletic fields for baseball and softball, sand volleyball courts, and an eighteen hole disc golf course that was renovated in 2022.

 The University maintains academic facilities in downtown Mount Vernon in addition to the campus at 800 Martinsburg Road.
 Student transportation between the two locations is provided by the University.